-- Left Panel top.
-The Mountain Landscape.
-In stark contrast with the exterior panel, this scene is teeming with animals.
-In the wake of God's creation, the natural world has burst into full bloom.
-Bosch paints Earthly Paradise with all its trappings birds swarming through the skies, and a mountain landscape which we will recognise from the exterior panel serving as a strange and elegant backdrop. - Exotic Animals.
-In the background of Bosch's paradise landscape we can make out many other animals.
-Some will have been familiar to contemporary viewers, such as the boar and its young, which appear to enter the painting from the right.
-Animals like the elephant and giraffe were not endemic to Europe, however.
+- At the top of the left panel is a mountain landscape teeming with animals.
+In the wake of God's creation, the natural world has burst into full bloom, with birds swarming through the skies and a wide variety of exotic beasts. - Some were familiar to contemporary viewers, such as the boar and its young, which appear to enter the painting from the right.
+Animals like the elephant and giraffe were not found to Europe, however.
 Bosch may have seen an elephant at a fair, where they would be put on display occasionally.
 On the 's-Hertogenbosch market, seal meat and seal furs were commonly sold, and even live animals were offered for slaughter.
-In the late Middle Ages, a variety of so-called 'bestiaries' were also published, showing pictures of existing animals as well as fabled animals such as the unicorn.
-By depicting all kinds of familiar as well as exotic animals, Bosch pays homage to the miraculous and diverse quality of God's creation.
+In the late Middle Ages, a variety of so-called 'bestiaries' were also published, showing pictures of existing exotic animals as well as fabled animals such as the unicorn, shown here drinking from the pond at the left.
+By depicting all kinds of familiar as well as exotic animals, Bosch pays homage to the miraculous and diverse quality of God's creation. - The owl, lower centre, in the fountain of life is prophetic.
+The owl signifies night and death in the writings of St Augustine and it became associated with heresy.
+Its significance here might be that it is prophesying the fall of Adam and Eve.